uber/graph.gl/docs/advanced/custom-layout.md

   When the layout is completed, 'onLayoutDone' should be triggered to notify GraphGL/User.
 Some users might also want to leverage this event hook to perform different interactions, ex: remove the spinner from the UI.

 If you want to implement the drag & drag interaction on nodes, you will have to implement:
- - lockNodePosition: pin the node at the designated position.
+ - `lockNodePosition`: pin the node at the designated position.
- - unlockNodePosition: free the node from the position.
+ - `unlockNodePosition`: free the node from the position.
- - resume: resume the layout calculation.
+ - `resume`: resume the layout calculation.

 The sequence of the events is like: startDragging => lockNodePosition => release => unlockNodePosition => resume

-## constructor
+### constructor

 In the constructor, you can initialize some internal object you'll need for the layout state.
 The most important part is to create a 'map' to keep the position of nodes.